-Source: Bloomberg, © Merk Investments LLC www.merkinvestments.com/research
+Source: Bloomberg, $\ @$ Merk Investments LLC

-Analysis: Financial conditions have tightened slightly since last month's report, from -0.76 to -0.71, as of the week ending 1/4/2019.
-Financial conditions are generally still at an accommodative level.
-Loose financial conditions are generally a positive for the stock market.
+Analysis: Financial conditions have eased slightly since last month's report, from -0.71 to -0.78, as of the week ending 2/8/2019.
+Financial conditions are generally still at an accommodative level, and generally still supportive of the stock market.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P if financial conditions moved through the -0.50 level.

-Market Breadth
+S&P 500 Market Breadth